 Since then I’ve discovered a lot about what it really takes to become financially healthy.
 A large part of it is being smarter about your money than just trusting what society tells you is normal.

 That’s why I love Playing with FIRE (Financial Independence Retire Early): How Far Would You Go for Financial Freedom?
-This book encompasses a lot of the principles that helped me drop my dead-end job, double my income, and begin to live financially free for the rest of my life.
+This book by Scott Rieckens encompasses a lot of the principles that helped me drop my dead-end job, double my income, and begin to live financially free for the rest of my life.
 This one will change your life in a big way.